jakshin/yazpt/README.md

   Yazpt also has an explainer function for its Subversion statuses - just run `yazpt_explain_svn` for a list of all possible Subversion statuses and their meanings.

-  Note that yazpt's Subversion support is disabled by default, and needs to be <a href="#enabling-subversion-andor-team-foundation-version-control">enabled</a>.
+  Note that yazpt's Subversion support is disabled by default, and needs to be [enabled](#enabling-subversion-andor-team-foundation-version-control).

 * **It incorporates Team Foundation Version Control info.**
   While I'd probably be a bit happier if TFVC went the way of VSS, the world doesn't always work exactly how I'd like. 😉